Bradenton Beach, Florida: 1920s & 1930s

-Bradenton Beach was originally referred to as "Cortez Beach" since it was close to the community of Cortez.
+The City of Bradenton Beach was settled in 1893, and referred to as "Cortez Beach" since it was close to the community of Cortez.
 Construction on a wooden bridge to the mainland began in the summer of 1921.
 The 1921 Tampa Bay hurricane that October destroyed 80% of the bridge that was built up to that point.
 Despite a majority of the bridge being destroyed, it was completed sometime in June 1922, eight months later.

 A two-story pavilion at the end of Bridge Street was built that same year.
 It had 100 lockers along with a dance hall and dining room located in the center of the building.
 On the second floor, the owners of the pavilion had their apartments.
 It would burn down after a fire and was later rebuilt.
 The pavilion was destroyed by fire for a second time in 1929 and was never rebuilt.
 The name "Bradenton Beach" began being used during the mid 1920s as the Florida land boom was occurring.
 Real estate developers saw this as a way to convince possible buyers that it was closer to Bradenton.
 Sometime in early 1926, a county bond was approved to build a wooden bridge linking Bradenton Beach to Longboat Key; the bridge was finished in August.
 However, the bridge was only open until October, when a hurricane damaged it.
 On March 6, 1932, the bridge was swept away during a high tide.
 It would not be replaced until 1957.

 1940s

 The Regina, a tanker barge with over 350,000 gallons of molasses onboard and eight crew, sank 200 yards offshore on a sandbar on March 8, 1940.
-Regina was under tow by a tugboat, Minima and the line that was towing it had broke near Egmont Key.
+Regina was under tow by a tugboat, Minima and the line that was towing it had broken near Egmont Key.
 Both vessels had decided to try and go into Tampa Bay seeking shelter because of the weather conditions.
 One of the crew members, its cook and a German Shepherd onboard the ship would die during an attempt to leave the ship.
 All seven other crew members were rescued.

 A post office called Bradenton Beach has been in operation since 1941.

 Post-1950

-Bradenton Beach was incorporated on December 21, 1951, after an 84–56 vote to become a city.
+Bradenton Beach was incorporated on December 21, 1952, after an 84–56 vote to become a city.
 Bernard Wagaman served as Bradenton Beach's first mayor; he owned a cottage rental apartment complex there named Wagaman's Modern Apartments.

 The main wooden bridge to the island from Cortez was replaced by a concrete one in 1957 as local residents wanted a stronger bridge.
 A parade led by an elephant was hosted by the city to display its strength and to convince the local residents as well.
 To offset the cost of the bridge, the local government made it a toll bridge until 1964 when it was reimbursed.
 Cars were charged 30¢ entering the island, and no toll was charged on those leaving the island.